Mortar (weapon): Spigot mortar

 Non-military applications include the use of small-calibre spigot mortars to launch lightweight, low-velocity foam dummy targets used for training retriever dogs for bird hunting.
 Simple launchers use a separate small primer cap as the sole propellant (similar or identical to the cartridges used in industrial nail guns).

 Improvised

-Insurgent groups often use improvised, or "homemade" mortars to attack fortified military installations or terrorize civilians.
+Insurgent groups often use improvised, or "homemade" mortars to attack fortified military installations or terrorise civilians.
 They are usually constructed from heavy steel piping mounted on a steel frame.
-These weapons may fire standard mortar rounds, purpose-made shells, re-purposed gas cylinders filled with explosives and shrapnel, or any other type of improvised explosive, incendiary or chemical munitions.
-These were called "Barrack Busters" by the Provisional Irish Republican Army (PIRA).
+These weapons may fire standard mortar rounds, purpose-made shells, repurposed gas cylinders filled with explosives and shrapnel, or any other type of improvised explosive, incendiary or chemical munitions.
+These were called "barrack busters" by the Provisional Irish Republican Army (PIRA).